-If you are seeking readmission after a Withdrawal/Academic Disenrollment/Administrative Disenrollment:

-Students wishing to return after Withdrawal/Academic Disenrollment/Administrative Disenrollment will need to first apply for readmission through the Office of Admissions.
+If you are seeking readmission after a Withdrawal/Academic Disenrollment/Administrative Disenrollment: Students wishing to return after Withdrawal/Academic Disenrollment/Administrative Disenrollment will need to first apply for readmission through the Office of Admissions.
 Upon readmission student follows the current curriculum at the time of return.
 Upon reacceptance to the College, the student should meet with their respective Department Chair to review their program for any curriculum updates and receive their alternate PIN number for registration.
 Students who wish to return to the Regiment must formally meet with the Deputy Commandant.

 A student who has been academically disenrolled will be considered for readmission only after completing a "get well program" (successful completion of 12 transferrable credits with a grade of "C" of better).
-Official transcripts should be provided to Admissions and the Academic Dean for review.
-The Academic Dean in consultation with the Department Chair will decide if the student is readmitted to the college.
-The Academic Dean may request additional information (resume, letters of recommendation, essay, and/or interview).
+Official transcripts should be provided to Admissions for review.
 The College will generally not readmit a student after a second academic disenrollment.